 Landing your first pilot job is one of the biggest challenges we all face.
 Having low hours puts you in a difficult position, and can make it tough to get your first paying job as a pilot, but it is definitely possible – I did it, so have many others, and so can you.
 With the right strategy, hard work, and persistence you will eventually get your first job, and feel the accomplishment of hitting a big milestone as a professional aviator.

-The number of hours you have will be a big factor in determining what aircraft you get paid to fly, here are some rough numbers:
+The number of hours you have will be a big factor in determining what aircraft you get paid to fly, here are some rough numbers for what a GA career progression could look like

 - 300-1000: VFR Heavy single-engine piston ie Cessna 210